 Director and Chief Executive Officer Michael Otworth is the former Chief Executive Officer and a current Director of Innventure1, former Chief Executive Officer of Innventure LLC and is on the Investment Committee of Innventus.
-Director and officer Dr. John Scott is a co-founder and member of Innventure1 and is also on the Investment Committee of Innventus.
-Director of Innventure1.
+Director and officer Dr. John Scott is a co-founder and member of Innventure1 and is also on the Investment Committee of Innventure1.
 Due to these affiliations with material capital stockholders of PCT, Messrs.
-Otworth, Scott and R. Brenner may be deemed to have a direct or indirect material interest in transactions with Innventus, Innventure 1 and Innventure LLC.
+Otworth, Scott and R. Brenner may be deemed to have a direct or indirect material interest in transactions with Innventus, Innventure1 and Innventure LLC.